Decorative Background Image

 Course Modules

-An overview of the QNX Neutrino RTOS architecture, covering what the microkernel and the process manager do.
+An overview of the QNX OS architecture, covering what the microkernel and the process manager do.
 We talk about standards, protected address spaces, process/thread model, timing and scheduling.
 We also introduce various types of IPC, synchronization, what a resource manager is and where shared objects fit in.

 Compiling and Debugging